copper-project/copper-rs/README.md

 * **Product Oriented**: Copper aims to avoid late-stage infra integration issues by generating a very predictable runtime.

-> [!NOTE]
-> Copper is still in **early development / alpha stage**, and the APIs are subject to change.
-We are looking for
-> contributors to help us build the best robotics framework possible.
-If you are interested, please join us
-> on [Discord](https://discord.gg/VkCG7Sb9Kw) or open an issue.

 Copper has been tested on: Linux (x86_64, armv7, aarch64 & riskv64) and MacOS (arm64).
 Testers would be welcomed on Windows and other platforms.